Sustainable Growth and Agricultural Preservation Act (SB 236)

 For additional information about SB 236, click on the following link located on the Maryland Department of Planning website: https://planning.maryland.gov/pages/ourwork/SB236Implementation.aspx

-The Dorchester County Planning Commission will hold a public hearing on Wednesday September 5, 2012 at 12:00pm in Room 110 of the County Office Building in Cambridge, Maryland.
-The purpose of the hearing is to consider the designated and mapped Tier Areas as established in the Sustainable Growth and Agricultural Preservation Act (SB 236).
-Additional information is available at the Office of Planning & Zoning, Room 111 of the County Office Building.
-Dorchester County is in compliance with the Americans with Disabilities Act.
+The Dorchester County Planning Commission held a public hearing on Wednesday September 5, 2012 at 12:00 pm in Room 110 of the County Office Building in Cambridge, Maryland.
+The purpose of the hearing was to consider the designated and mapped Tier Areas as established in the Sustainable Growth and Agricultural Preservation Act (SB 236).
+Dorchester County Council decided not to adopt the Tier Maps later that year.